SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 This Blueprint is for controlling a 3 speed fan based on a temperature sensor.
-Intended for Ifan03/Ifan04 but useful other places.
+There is a version for a 3 speed MQTT Fan and another that communicates thru a Home Assistant fan entity.

 ## 📑 Changelog

+* **2022-05-15**: Add 2nd Blueprint triggered with HA fan entity, otherwise identical.
 * **2022-05-12.1**: Change MQTT QOS to 2
 * **2022-05-12**: Added support for weekday control
   * Added Action Selectors to the 'fan' & 'all done' loops for controlling AirCon or Heat or anything.